laravel/bootcamp.laravel.com/resources/docs/creating-chirps.md

 };
 ```

-We haven't migrated the database since we added this migration, so go ahead and do it now:
+We haven't migrated the database since we added this migration, so let do it now:

 ```sh
 ./vendor/bin/sail artisan migrate
 ```

 > *Note* Each database migration will only be run once.
 To make additional changes to a table, you will need to create another migration.
-During development, you may wish to update an existing undeployed migration and then recreate your database from scratch using the `./vendor/bin/sail artisan migrate:fresh` command.
+During development, you may wish to update an undeployed migration and rebuild your database from scratch using the `./vendor/bin/sail artisan migrate:fresh` command.

 ## Testing it out

 We're now ready to send a "chirp" from the form we added to [http://localhost/chirps](http://localhost/chirps)!
 You won't be able to see the result yet because we haven't displayed existing chirps on the page.

-If you leave the message field empty, or enter more than 255 characters, then you'll see your validation in action.
+If you leave the message field empty, or enter more than 255 characters, then you'll see the validation in action.

-## Artisan Tinker
+### Artisan Tinker

 This is great time to learn about [Artisan Tinker](https://laravel.com/docs/9.x/artisan#tinker), a *REPL* ([Read-eval-print loop](https://en.wikipedia.org/wiki/Read%E2%80%93eval%E2%80%93print_loop)) where you can execute arbitrary PHP code in your Laravel application.